-Skills Training: Helping you to learn the skills you need to live in the community.
+- Skills Training: Helping you to learn the skills you need to live in the community.

-Residential Services: Provided in a home setting for more than one individual.
+- Residential Services: Provided in a home setting for more than one individual.
 Supervision and support is provided around the clock.
 Availability is very limited due to funding.

-Shared Living: Living in a paid caregiver’s home.
+- Shared Living: Living in a paid caregiver’s home.
 The caregiver helps you with your everyday needs.
 Availability is limited due to funding.

 To be eligible for SHIP services you must

-be a resident of Massachusetts
+- be a resident of Massachusetts AND

-be willing and able to participate in and benefit from services
+- be willing and able to participate in and benefit from services

 If you need assistance while filling out this application, please call MRC Connect at 617-204-3665.